capsidjs/capsid/README.md

 ## `@pub(event: string)`

-This method decorator dispatches the `event` to the elements which have `sub:event` class.
+The method dispatches the `event` to the elements which have `sub:{event}` class.
 For example, if the method has `@pub('foo')`, then it dispatches `foo` event to the elements which have `sub:foo` class.
 The dispatched events don't buble up the dom tree.

 ```ts
 @component('my-comp')